Pj-Thinker/Nested-Flexbox/README.md

-# Technical-Documentation
+# Technical-Documentation on nested flexbox

+My goal was to explain the nested flexbox or 2-D flexbox layout.
-Feel free to contribute
+Feel free to contribute.

 https://pj-thinker.github.io/Technical-Documentation/